alannurabdann/geolocation/readme.md

-# Android Places Search
+# Implementation Geolocation and Places Search Android

-This is an example project using Google Maps Places.
+This is an example project using Google Maps Places write in Java.